wp-plugins/content-protector/readme.txt

 == Screenshots ==

 1. Settings screen for the plugin.
-Here, the settings show that ROT13'd content will be decoded in a pop-up when the user single-clicks on it.
+Here, the settings show that ROT13'd content will be decoded in place when the user single-clicks on it, and visitors can use the `[rot13]` shortcode in their comments.
 2. Blog post with some ROT13'd content decrypted in a pop-up.
 3. Editor screen.
 Use <code>[rot13]</code> and <code>[/rot13]</code> to enclose the content to be ROT13'd, or select your text and click the ROT13 Encoder button.
-4. Visitors to your blog can also ROT13 their comments.
+4. If activated, visitors to your blog can also ROT13 their comments.
 5. A comment with some ROT13'd content.

 == Changelog ==